40843245/PHP/basics/array/array.md

  Just assign it like a variable.
 Such as

     $array['123']
+  ## Change or Insert an element with null key in array in PHP
+  1 plus The largest number of all previous keys will be the current key if the key is specified like this.

+    $array[] = 1;

+ For more details, see Example 14.

  ## Multiple keys in same array
  The value in the previous elem will be overwritten if the key is store under previous key (i.e. the previous key can implicitly cast to the current or vice versa.)